A Quick Start Before We about Different Types of Cranes Used in Construction

 - Bridge construction staging areas

-Floating Cranes for Marine Construction
+Floating Cranes

-Why floating cranes exist
+Why floating cranes exist?

 Some jobs cannot be done from land.
 Marine construction requires equipment that works on water, and floating cranes fill that need.